-In mid-2019 Nikole was awarded by UNESCO and Comité Colbert (France) with the first prize in The Colbert Award Argentina.
-Earlier this year, she was selected by the Crafts Council as one of their Talents and will be participating in the Hothouse 2020, a creative business development programme where she is supported to grow as a business.
+At the beginning of this year, Nikole was selected by the Crafts Council as one of their talents to join Hothouse 2020, a creative business development programme that supports artists to grow as a business.